xo-xo-xo-xo/vanilla_soundmods/README.md

 # Installing

 ## Sound replacements
 Preferred.
-Addon agnostic, replaces every sound effect with a silenced .wav.
+Addon agnostic, replaces every sound effect with a silent sound file.
 Just place the sound folder in your WoW Data folder.

 By default several folders are commented out (#) as to not mute them, but they contain the full set of sounds.
 You can make your own modifications by taking from these.